nmug/codeapalooza2/PrepareYourMachine/README.md

+#Overview

 In this first post, you have installed the necessary frameworks and tools for your project.
 You have also started familiarizing yourslef with Visual Studio Code.